Humanistic psychology: Non-pathological

-Humanistic psychology tends to look beyond the medical model of psychology in order to open up a non-pathologizing view of the person.
-This usually implies that the therapist downplays the pathological aspects of a person's life in favour of the healthy aspects.
-Humanistic psychology tries to be a science of human experience, focusing on the actual lived experience of persons.
-Therefore, a key ingredient is the actual meeting of therapist and client and the possibilities for dialogue to ensue between them.
-The role of the therapist is to create an environment where the client can freely express any thoughts or feelings; he does not suggest topics for conversation nor does he guide the conversation in any way.
+Because humanistic psychology seeks to be non-pathologizing and focused on the actual lived experience of individuals, a key ingredient is the actual meeting of therapist and client and the possibilities for dialogue to ensue between them.
+The role of the therapist is to create an environment where the client can freely express any thoughts or feelings, not suggest topics for conversation or guide the conversation in any way.
 The therapist also does not analyze or interpret the client's behavior or any information the client shares.
 The role of the therapist is to provide empathy and to listen attentively to the client.